i2000s/en/_drafts/collective-paper-writing-powered-by-git.md

 git push --recurse-submodules=on-demand
 ```
 This command will try to merge changes to the upstream repo of the submodule.
 If there is any conflicts, it will stop for manual fixes.
 Without the trial of merge due to changes, one can replace the parameter of `push` to `--recurse-submodule=check`.
-Once git found a change, it will stop and tell users to check changes manually.
+Once git finds a change, it will stop and tell users to check changes manually.
 To manually solve a conflict in the submodule or to merge a submodule change, one has to go into the submodule folder to fix the problem or do the merge as for a separated repo, and then in the main repo, add and commit the changes from the submodule folder.
 The `push` command in the main repo will synchronize the `.gitsubmodule` file to the remote repo which has the hash point of the submodule for which the main repo is used.
 If a `push` command is only committed in the submodule folder, it only synchronize the changes in the submodule repo without affecting the main repo on its top--not even to record this submodule change to the main repo's remote.